Wednesday, December 27, 2023

 Once a year, the township government sponsored a ceremony that alternated between Shinto and Buddhist ceremonies.

-The cemetery is home to 1,592 soldiers who shared the same fate as the warships "Kawachi" and "Tsukuba" and are buried here.
+The cemetery is home to 1,592 sailors who shared the same fate as the warships "Kawachi" and "Tsukuba" and are buried here.

 The cemetery was transferred from the Ministry of Finance to the city in 1951, and graves of citizens are also located there.